ML72/Dual-Curriculum-TSP/scripts/README.md

 # Training Scripts

-These job scripts are used for training and evaluation.
+This folder contains all exact scripts used for data generation, training, evaluation, and plot generation.